mamokarz/getting-started/DCF_Demo.md

 Interface cipher 1 published with success
 ```

-We are now sendind a message to the device and using the newly installed cipher to encrypt the message "Welcome to Azure IoT!".
+We are now sending a message to the device and using the newly installed cipher to encrypt the message "Welcome to Azure IoT!".
 The response will be the encrypted result of the message.
 ```
 az iot hub invoke-device-method -n [name-of-iothub] -d [name-of-device] --mn "cipher.1.encrypt" --mp "{\`"context\`":0, \`"src\`":\`"Welcome to Azure IoT\!\`"}"